rickhull/mruby/doc/guides/rubyist_tutoral.md

 # Objective

-Write a hello_world.rb file that calls Sleep.sleep.  mruby does not have any sleep built in.
+Write a hello_world.rb file that calls `Sleep.sleep`.  mruby does not have any sleep built in.
 In order to sleep, we need the mruby-sleep mgem.

 What follows is a step by step procedure to accomplish and demonstrate the